Why Solar Permitting Issues Aren’t a ‘Bait & Switch’

 One process that may require unforeseen changes in the solar process is permitting.
-After you’re approved for solar, you need to get a building permit.
-This allows the solar installer to put the system on your property.
+After homeowners get approved for solar, they need to get a building permit.
+This allows the solar installer to legally put the solar array on the homeowner’s property.

 The Permitting Process

 This process can take anywhere from two to three weeks.
-The wait time hinges on your permitting office and solar company’s timeliness.
+The wait time hinges on the permitting office and solar company’s timeliness.

 Issues That Arise in the Solar Permitting Process

-You won’t be able to get solar installed on your home until problems are corrected.
+Solar installations are not possible until the home’s problems are corrected.
 This means the homeowner may have to pay for a professional to come and fix the issues.
 This is not something that can be foreseen by the solar installer during an initial bid and, therefore, is not a bait and switch.

 How to Make the Most of Your Solar Situation

 Even though it costs more to update the electrical system, it may be a blessing in disguise.
 Electric codes are in place for your safety and solar system efficiency, not to make an extra buck.

 If you have a home that isn’t code-compliant, you are taking a dangerous risk.
 Electrical systems that aren’t up to code may cause severe damage to the system and/or an electrical fire.
 If your power is faulty, it may be because your electrical system either needs to be fixed or replaced.